Summary

 What if RITM only calls RITM-A but doesn’t call RITM-B?
 In that scenario, RITM-B would probably start trading very close to $25.00.
 So while it wouldn’t be a call, investors would probably have the opportunity to close out their position at a similar price.
 It’s very unusual to see shares called at $25.00 while a very similar share trades materially below $25.00.
 What if it happened?
 Well, investors would still be getting a great yield on the shares of RITM-B.

-Now what about the RITM-C and RITM-D? they take longer to float.
+Now what about the RITM-C and RITM-D?
+They take longer to float.
 However, RITM-C offers the biggest upside to call value.
 That’s pretty nice for maximizing the potential gains.
 On the other hand, RITM-D has the biggest floating spread, which is great for income generation after the shares begin floating.

 What if you assume rates will be high in 2024, then crash to 0 in 2026?
 You should probably be looking at fixed-rate shares then and there are some great opportunities in the fixed-rate shares as well.
 However, it is worth noting that even if you assume rates falling, RITM-D’s spread of 6.223% is still pretty large.
 With shares trading below $22.50, investors are getting quite a few extra shares for their investment.
 If rates were near 0% and the investor’s yield on cost was still around 7%, that would still be pretty good.